futurestudio/futureflix-starter-kit/README.md

 ## Getting Help
 At this point, there’s no Slack channel or support group.
-If you need help with your implementation, please use email.
+If you need help with your implementation, please email us.
 We’re active on emails and reply as soon as possible.

-This repository accompanies you with the **Futureflix Starter Kit** and is not meant to be a support channel.

 ## Sending Pull Requests
 In case you found a different way to implement a feature, we’re happy to hear about it!
 Within the videos we’re using the code of this repository and want to keep it as close as possible.

-It’s unlikely that we accept a pull request with functionality changes.

 Error fixes and additional explanations are always welcome.
 If you find something, we absolutely appreciate your pull request.